- Application Available: September 15

 Vitae or Resume: Please refer to the departmental application for details.

 Transcripts: Upload a PDF copy of all of your English transcripts and degree certificates.
 Eligible applicants must have earned a MArch degree, a post-professional degree in architecture, or a professional degree in architecture and a master’s degree in a related field.

 GRE Test Results: Please refer to the GRE General website or the GRE at-home website for more information from ETS.
 GRE test results and a copy of the score report need to be uploaded to the departmental SlideRoom application.
 Official GRE test scores need to be sent to the University of Oregon, Institutional Code: 4846, Department Code: 4401.

 Three Recommendations: Please refer to the departmental application for details.

 Portfolio: Please refer to the departmental application for details.

 Non-native English speakers need to meet the UO Division of Graduate Studies’ language proficiency requirements.

 Once admitted to the program, a deposit will be required of all incoming students.

 As part of the admissions process, some applicants will be asked to participate in a departmental online interview during which the candidate will have an opportunity to answer and ask questions.
 Interviews generally take place in February.

 Need help with your SlideRoom application?
 Visit the SlideRoom Applicant Help Center.

-For questions about the program or for more information, please contact us at email@example.com or at 541-346-1740.
+For questions about the program or for more information, please contact our SAE Student Ambassadors at firstname.lastname@example.org or at 541-346-1740.